dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 The key elements of this snippet are:
 - We create a [workflow function](../tutorials/workflow-tutorial.md) (`GreetingWorkflow`) using the [`@Workflow`](../api-reference/decorators.md#workflow) decorator.
 We move the `@GetApi` decorator to this function to serve HTTP requests from it.
-- We invoke both `SendGreetingEmail` and `InsertGreeting` from this workflow.
+- We invoke both `SendGreetingEmail` and `InsertGreeting` from the workflow.
 - We introduce a sleep allowing you to interrupt the program midway through the workflow.

-When executing a workflow, DBOS persists the output of each step in your database.
-That way, if a workflow is interrupted, DBOS can resume it from where it left off.
-To see this in action, build and start your application:
+To see your workflow in action, build and start your application:

 ```
 npm run build
 npx dbos start
 ```

-Then, visit [http://localhost:3000/greeting/Mike](http://localhost:3000/greeting/Mike) in your browser to send a request to the application.
+Then, visit [http://localhost:3000/greeting/Mike](http://localhost:3000/greeting/Mike) in your browser to send a request to your application.
 On your terminal, you should see an output like:

 ```shell